btcstealth/ApplicationManagement/README.md

 # ApplicationManagement
-Simple a little freetime project used for brushup of various topic, in particular TDD.
+Simple a little freetime project used for brushup of various topic, in particular unittesting.

 Requirements:
 - junit 4.12 and dependencies in hamcrest-core-1.3